-When your customer’s order didn’t go as expected and their dissatisfaction leads to a disastrous outcome (like this Chinese restaurant in Louisiana), you might wonder if it’s possible to be constantly consistent?
+When your customer’s order didn’t go as expected and their dissatisfaction leads to a disastrous outcome (like this Chinese restaurant in Louisiana), you might wonder if it’s possible to always be consistent.

 The answer is.
 Yes, it is.
 If you have a robot chef.

 Thanks to all the sci-fi movies, we imagine robots to be like Transformers and Terminators.
-Though in reality robot chefs don’t have a mind of their own (or not yet), they can offer extreme precisions and consistencies that is hard for humans to master.
-That’s also the reason why many fast food chains and delivery services are the first adopters of robots.
-From self-ordering kiosks and self-checkouts to robot chefs, automation technology has brought restaurant greater efficiency and convenience, but is the invention of cooking robots a by-product of our obsession with automation or is the robot something we need in order to advance the culinary industry and customers’ experiences?
+Though in reality robot chefs don’t have a mind of their own (or not yet), they can offer extreme precisions and consistencies that are hard for humans to master.
+That’s also the reason why many fast-food chains and delivery services are the first adopters of robots.
+From self-ordering kiosks and self-checkouts to robot chefs, automation technology has brought restaurants greater efficiency and convenience, but is the invention of cooking robots a by-product of our obsession with automation or is the robot something we need in order to advance the culinary industry and customers’ experiences?

 Similarly Zume, a pizza delivery service, introduced cooking robots to work alongside human workers.
 Pizza robots are responsible for pressing doughs into circular pizza bases and applying a tomato paste, while human workers make sure the toppings are decorated beautifully on each pizza.
 The use of robots allows Zume to halve the pizza preparation time and investing more resources rather than workers who are carrying out repetitive tasks.